DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

 To optimize memory consumption, use the following techniques:

-- Configure the Document Viewer to to store server data on disk instead of memory.
+- Configure the Document Viewer to store server data on disk instead of memory.
 This reduces the memory consumption at the cost of performance.

 ```cs
 configurator.ConfigureWebDocumentViewer(viewerConfigurator => {